konker/konker.dev/src/content/til/til-3.md

 ---
 title: Absolute path to current script in bash
 author: Konrad Markus
-abstract: "DESC"
+abstract: "Get the absolute path to the directory of the current bash script.
+From there every other path reference can be made relative to this fixed point."
 pubDate: 2024-04-11
 tags: ["til", "shell", "bash"]
 ---

-Get the absolute path to the directory of the current bash script.
-From there every other path reference can be made relative to this fixed point.
+## Example Usage

 ```bash
 #!/usr/bin/env bash